 When installing wood flooring planks that are WIDER than 2-1/4", the moisture content between the flooring planks and the subfloor should not exceed 2%.

-Do NOT install the flooring planks until these moisture content levels are achieved.
+Do $\underline{\mathbf{NOT}}$ install the flooring planks until these moisture content levels are achieved.

-Utilize the chart to record the environmental readings at the time of installation.
+Utilize the chart on following page to record the environmental readings at the time of installation.
 Retain this information with your records.